Shubhamkr585/NotesNest/README.md

 - **Current State:** The project is set up with basic structure and dependencies.
 Functionality like note viewing, payments, and ads will be implemented next.
 - **Environment Variables:** Ensure `.env` files are configured correctly for MongoDB and Razorpay.
-- **Styling:** Consider adding Tailwind CSS or another framework for a polished UI.

 ---

 ## Contributing